ftrmrkt/tikolakin.github.io/_posts/2014-04-27-behat-minkextension.md

 *If you just want the code, you can find it [over on Github](https://github.com/tikolakin/behat-minkextension)*

-Around a week ago, I wrote up my experience using Behat, Mink and Selenium2/WebDriver.
-As it turns out, whilst it was a good learning experience and it did work, I was going about it completely the wrong way.

-Whilst working with Mink, I kept seeing mentions to MinkExtension, but didn’t see any details anywhere so I just ignored it.
-Soon after publishing my last post, [Everzet](https://twitter.com/everzet) commented and posted a link to some MinkExtension docs.
-I’ve run through the install process and it’s much easier.
-However, the docs aren’t complete for using Selenium2 so I’m still going to document the process here.

 ###Installing with Composer

 As before, the easiest way to get Behat installed is to use [Composer](http://getcomposer.org/).
 Once you’ve [installed Composer](http://getcomposer.org/doc/01-basic-usage.md), create a **composer.json** file that contains the following: